Back to Course

 dApp

 A decentralized application running on a blockchain.
-Its interface is usually no different from a website or mobile app.
+Its interface is typically no different from a website or mobile app.
 The only exception is connecting your cryptocurrency wallet to it. dApps offer support like a typical app, but allow us to enjoy the benefits of decentralization.
 You can read more about dApps here.

 DEX

 Decentralized Exchange, these are platforms for the exchange of digital assets that operate on the principle of decentralization.
-They allow assets to be traded in peer-to-peer mode, i.e. directly between investors.
+They allow assets to be traded in Peer-to-Peer mode, i.e. directly between investors.
 If you are interested in the topic, you can find more information here [LINK – WHAT IS DEX – INTERMEDIATE LEVEL].

 CEX